Costindumitru87/Showcase/LINUX/Readme.md

 ### **WHAT TO FIND HERE:**
-* Created as a Cheat sheet with some of the Linux commands I am using
+* Created as a cheat sheet with some of the Linux commands I am using

 ### **USEFUL LINK:**